Advertisement

 There are always healthy options when you eat out, too

-Salads aren’t always the best options, either.
-Avoid toppings like croutons and bacon.
+Salads aren’t always the healthiest options, either.
+Avoid toppings like croutons and bacon, which can come with extra sugar, salt, and saturated fat.
 “If you use a whole packet of salad dressing, you'll consume more fat than you would've if you had a burger.”
 Look for oil and vinegar-based dressings and drizzle it lightly over your greens.

 More On